Bachelor of Arts - Policy Studies

 About the program

-Policy Studies is the integration of politics and economics in both the public and private sectors at the level of policy determination.
+Policy Studies is the integration of policy, research, economics and governmental relations in the public and private sectors at the level of policy determination.
 While it is related to the disciplines of political science and economics, it is a field of study in its own right.
-The Bachelor of Arts - Policy Studies program has a unique, integrated curriculum, which includes one paid and supervised internship.
+The Bachelor of Arts - Policy Studies program has a unique, comprehensive curriculum which incorporates one internship semester.

-The 4-year degree includes interdisciplinary coursework in Political Science, Economics, Methodology and Statistics, Canadian Public Finance, Comparative Government and Politics, Entrepreneurship Studies, International Relations, International Trade, Public/Private Law Principles, Computer Science, Managing and Implementing Public Policy, Technical Writing, and Politics and the Media.
+The four-year degree includes interdisciplinary coursework in Political Science, Economics, Statistics and Methodology, Canadian Public Finance, Comparative Government and Politics, International Relations, International Trade, Public/Private Law Principles, Managing and Implementing Public Policy, Technical Writing, and Politics and the Media.

-With their intensive training and practical experience, graduates of the Bachelor of Arts - Policy Studies program will be in an excellent position to take advantage of the growing demand for their skills.
+With their combined knowledge and practical experience, graduates of the Bachelor of Arts - Policy Studies program will be in an excellent position to take advantage of the growing demand for their skills.
 Graduates will be qualified for policy-relevant positions in private, public, and not-for-profit settings.
-Labour market factors influencing this need include current and projected attrition rates of professionals in existing policy-related positions, population growth with an increasing need for policy-related services, and the increasing regulatory complexity of the new global economy.
+Labour market factors include current and projected attrition rates of professionals in existing policy-related positions, population growth with increasing need for policy-related services, as well as the increasing regulatory complexity of the new global economy.

 Back to Top